Orange County Bike Accident Attorney

 - Spinal injuries.
 The spinal cord cannot heal itself, so any injuries are permanent.
 The spinal cord carries signals between the brain and the rest of the body, so an injury on the spine can lead to permanent loss of limb functions and other severe disabilities.

 Victims of bicycle accidents can sue at-fault drivers for their medical expenses related to treating these and any other injuries sustained in an accident.
-After receiving medical attention, an injured cyclist’s first priority should be to connect with a reliable bicycle accident attorney.
+After receiving medical attention, an injured cyclist’s first priority should be to connect with a reliable Orange County personal injury lawyer.

-How a Santa Ana Bicycle Accident Attorney Can Help You
+How a Orange County Bicycle Accident Attorney Can Help You

-Injured cyclists who suffer injuries and other damages in bicycle accidents in Irvine, Anaheim, or Santa Ana can reach out to the Anaheim bicycle accident lawyers at Bentley & More, LLP for legal representation.
+Injured cyclists who suffer injuries and other damages in bicycle accidents in Irvine, Anaheim, or Santa Ana can reach out to the Orange County bike accident lawyers at Bentley & More, LLP for legal representation.
 We have extensive experience handling complex litigation in a variety of practice areas and help clients in Santa Ana, Irvine, Anaheim, and the surrounding areas of Orange County.
 Contact us today to schedule a consultation about your bicycle accident case.